 Organic September is a month-long campaign designed to encourage more people to try organic as a way to promote and educate people about organic food & farming practices.

-Following a year of unprecedented environmental protest and ground-breaking research, there’s never been a better moment to shout about the role organic farming has to play in the climate change debate
+Following a year of unprecedented environmental protest and ground-breaking research, our 2019 campaign was the right moment to shout about the role organic farming has to play in the climate change debate

 🌿 Benefiting nature